CORONAVIRUS (COVID-19) GUIDANCE

 I’ve booked my travel arrangements myself.
 Am I protected?

-For any travel arrangements, such as flights, ferry travel or car hire made with a company other than Al Fresco Holidays you will need to speak to the service provider/airline you made the booking with.
-They will have their own policy in regard to how they manage these claims.
+For any travel arrangements (such as flights, ferry travel or car hire) made with a company other than Al Fresco Holidays, you need to speak to the service provider/airline you made the booking with.
+They’ll have their own policy for managing these claims.

 What if I decide I don't want to travel?